AlephAlpha/rlifesrc/tui/README_en.md

 The output format during the search is the same as that of the CLI, except that `?` means unknown cells.

-`Cells` means the number of known living cells in the current generation.`Confl` means the number of conflicts during the search, which can be understood of the number of steps.
+`Cells` means the number of known living cells in the current generation.
+For Generations rules, dying cells are not counted. `Confl` means the number of conflicts during the search, which can be understood of the number of steps.

 Press the space bar or `Enter` to start or pause the search, `q` to quit, Page up (Page down) to show the last (the next) generation.
 Note that the usage of the keys is different from the original lifesrc.